| |

 Where are you tax-liable?

-If you live abroad for less than 6 months
+If you live abroad for less than six months

-If you live abroad for more than 6 months
+If you live abroad for more than six months

 US citizens

 US citizens are taxably liable for their worldwide income in the US, even if they live abroad.
-Therefore, you must file a US federal tax return every year and report your global income.
+Therefore, you must file a US federal tax return annually and report your global income.

 3. Employment agreement